NoLtour/Uni-notes/Aerodynamics/3 Potential flow/stream function for line source or sink.md

 ### Equation
-NOTE: at the point of the source/s
+NOTE: at the point of the source/sink mass conservation does not hold.

 > ## $$ \psi(x,z) = \frac{Q}{2\pi} \arctan \left(\frac{z-z_{0}}{x-x_{0}}\right)  $$
 >> where: